nbergeland/Barber-Shop-Counter/README.md

-I was asked in an interview how I would count the number of barbershops in a local area without searching Google on my computer.
+I was once asked in an interview how I would count the number of barbershops in a local area without searching Google on my computer.
 My answer was to use the Google Maps API (Places API specifically) to run a count function in a radius around the metro area.
 After the interview I was curious and built the function.
 The code may be modified to count and list shops of any type in any location (using lat lng coordinates).

 Shop-Counter
 Python Code using Google Maps API to count types of businesses in a location